 The Painful (and Helpful) Overlap Between a Layoff and a Breakup

-I’m a career coach with a sub-specialty of helping people who are changing careers, sometimes after an unexpected job loss or layoff.
-[Check out my article, “Got Laid Off?
-Here’s How to Deal”] When Allie Volpe, a freelance writer contacted me to ask whether I might be available as a resource for an article she was writing for The Cut called Getting Laid Off Taught Me How to Cope with Breakups, I had a mental forehead slap: Duh!
+At Growing Self, we have career coaches and Denver career coaches with a subspecialty of helping people who are changing careers, sometimes after an unexpected job loss or layoff.
+[Check out this article, “Got Laid Off?
+Here’s How to Deal”] When Allie Volpe, a freelance writer, contacted me to ask whether I might be available as a resource for an article she was writing for The Cut called Getting Laid Off Taught Me How to Cope with Breakups, I had a mental forehead slap: Duh!
 Of course, there’s so much in common between these two topics – why hadn’t I written about it myself?!

 I often liken a job search to dating, but now, thanks to Allie, I have another paradigm that, after she connected the dots for me, I can’t stop exploring in more detail.

 Take a look at the article that Allie wrote about breakups and layoffs because it includes details about her own anguish and search for answers following her layoff and how she recognized the connection to a breakup.
-She seeks input from several professionals who touch on the turmoil that disruptions in habits bring, suggestions about bouncing back, mourning, and harvesting lessons.
+She seeks input from several professionals who touch on the turmoil that disruptions in habits bring, as well as offering suggestions about bouncing back, mourning, and harvesting lessons.

 Painful Similarities Between a Layoff and a Breakup

-Both breakups and layoffs can have the same flavor, including:
+Both breakups and layoffs can have the same flavor:

 - If you don’t see it coming, both a layoff and a breakup can be like a sucker punch to the gut and make you question your worthiness.

 - After a layoff or a breakup you’ll likely experience an emotional cocktail, including grief, anxiety, self-doubt, anger, hope, and more.
-[Read: “Getting Over a Breakup?
-How to Cope With the Pain“] It can be intense and sometimes seem disproportionate to the event because it may dredge up old wounds and past losses.
+These emotions can be intense and sometimes seem disproportionate to the event because it may dredge up old wounds and past losses.

-- As with any loss, both a layoff or a breakup may lead you to experience grief bursts, which is an unexpected wave of emotion that washes over you with a strong force.
-An offhand comment or an article or an email rejection notice can trigger tears or anger that seems to come out of nowhere.
+- As with any loss, either a layoff or a breakup may lead you to experience “grief bursts,” which is an unexpected wave of emotion that washes over you with a strong force.
+An offhand comment,an article, or an email rejection notice can trigger tears or even anger that seem to come out of nowhere.